 Because of many things, Maple City is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Maple City really has some of the features that families look for when choosing a good community to raise children.
 Is Maple City perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Maple City in 2022 was $27,076, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $108,304 for a family of four.
+The per capita income in Maple City in 2022 was $32,432, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $129,728 for a family of four.
 However, Maple City contains both very wealthy and poor people as well.

+Maple City is a somewhat ethnically-diverse town.
 The people who call Maple City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Maple City residents report their race to be White.
-Important ancestries of people in Maple City include German, Polish, Dutch, Scots-Irish, and Welsh.
+Important ancestries of people in Maple City include German, Polish, Jamaican, Scots-Irish, and Dutch.

 The most common language spoken in Maple City is English.
-Other important languages spoken here include Spanish and Slavic languages.
+Other important languages spoken here include Slavic languages and Polish.

-Did you know that the neighborhood has more Czechoslovakian and Polish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Belgian and Czechoslovakian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.6% of this neighborhood's residents have Czechoslovakian ancestry and 14.3% have Polish ancestry.
+In fact, 1.5% of this neighborhood's residents have Belgian ancestry and 0.9% have Czechoslovakian ancestry.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.